 - Constructing History

-- o Key Questions
+- Key Questions

 - Case Studies

 - History Project

 - Designing an Investigation

-- o Documenting the Project
+- Documenting the Project

-- o The Proposal
+- The Proposal

-- o The Essay
+- The Essay

-- o The Bibliography
+- The Bibliography

 - The Annotated Sources

 - The Process Log

 History Extension appeals to students who appreciate the intellectual challenge of grappling with an area of debate and constructing and defending a position through a reasoned and cohesive argument.
 It offers students the opportunity to work independently and apply the historiographical understanding developed through the course to an individual project of personal interest.
 Extension courses are taught outside the normal timetable and require a commitment to class either before or after school.